mitmul/ssai/README.md

-Semantic Segmentation of Aerial Imagery
+Semantic Segmentation for Aerial Imagery
 ========================================

 Extract building and road from aerial imagery